BCG Matrix Introduction

-It helps the company to analyze where to allocate its resources and is used as an analytical tool in different practice areas such as strategy, product management, marketing or portfolio analysis.
+It helps the company to analyze where to allocate its resources.
+It is an analytical tool in different practice areas such as strategy, product management, marketing, or portfolio analysis.

 What Is the BCG Growth-Share Matrix?

 Bruce Henderson developed the Boston Consulting Group BCG Matrix as a portfolio management tool in 1970.
 It is also known as the BCG Growth-Share matrix.
-If you have worked in an organization that implements business strategy frameworks, there is a good chance you will have come across it.
+If you have worked in an organization that implements business strategy frameworks, you will have come across it.

-The Boston Consulting Group (BCG) Growth Share Matrix is a strategic framework used to analyze the market opportunities and growth potential of a business unit, or product portfolio.
-It is one of the most popular tools for analyzing the market growth and market share of companies, as well as for identifying new market opportunities.
+The Boston Consulting Group (BCG) Growth Share Matrix is a strategic framework used to analyze a business unit's market opportunities and growth potential, or product portfolio.
+It is one of the most popular tools for analyzing companies' market growth and market share, as well as for identifying new market opportunities.

-The BCG matrix helps to decide how to allocate resources and how to prioritize business initiatives.
-It can also be a useful tool for strategic planning and forecasting cash flows.
+The BCG matrix helps decide how to allocate resources and prioritize business initiatives.
+It can also be helpful for strategic planning and forecasting cash flows.